Top tips for driving in the snow

 Plan ahead

-Bad weather has an unfortunate tendency to cause lots of disruption on the roads, so check your route for any accidents or closures before you set off.
-It’s also a good idea to stick to main roads that are more likely to have been cleared and gritted.
+Bad weather has an unfortunate tendency to cause lots of road disruption, so check your route for any accidents or closures before you set off.
+It’s also a good idea to stick to main roads, which are more likely to have been cleared and gritted.

-Preparing for the worst might seem like a pessimistic thing to do, but it will prove helpful if you do end up getting stuck, having an accident or breaking down.
-Here are a few things to pack:
+Preparing for the worst might seem pessimistic, but it will prove helpful if you do end up getting stuck, having an accident or breaking down.
+This ultimate winter driving guide offers advice about what to include in an emergency car kit.

-Before you set off, you should also check your tyres (both the tread depth and for any possible damage), your screenwash level, your headlights and your wipers.
-Make sure your windscreen is completely free from snow, ice and any other obstructions.
+Before you set off, you should also check your tyres (both the tread depth and for any possible damage), screenwash level, headlights and wipers.
+Ensure your windscreen is entirely free from snow, ice and other obstructions.

 During your journey